YashVardhan3/therapy-app-lambda_Impl/README.md

 ## Conclusion

 This project demonstrates a locally deployable serverless backend using AWS SAM CLI, LocalStack, and Docker.
 While most of the APIs work locally, authentication via Cognito is not available for local testing.
 Use the provided Postman collection to test the endpoints and verify functionality.

----

-Feel free to modify this README.md to suit your project needs.